sagelabs/standards/python/core/use-the-object-oriented-features-of-python.md

 - Define an instance method on a class
 - Define a class method on a class
 - Identify the special methods on the object type
-- Emulate a type by implementing it's methods
+- Emulate a type by implementing its methods